DaisyBrumit/beta_diversity_testing/README.md

 **2_classify_Q2.sh**

 Create study specific taxonomy file based on reference input from step 0 and query input from step 1.
 This classification process uses qiime's `classify-consensus-blast` option, which uses blast+.
+After taxonomy is created, group orginal count data by taxonomy and re-label features accourdingly.
+This grouping will be achieved by summing up frequencies as the current iteration uses absolute counts, not relative counts.
+Create visual artifacts for the taxonomy and the new frequency table.
 - input: `refSeqs.qza` `refTaxonomy.qza` `seqTable.qza`
-- output: `taxonomy.qza` qiime2 [FeatureData[Taxonomy]' artifact
+- output: `taxonomy.qza` qiime2 `FeatureData[Taxonomy]' artifact
+- output: `taxa_barplot.qzv` visual artifact for viewing taxonomy data
+- output `freqTable_grouped.qza` `freqTable_grouped.qzv` new FeatureTable[Frequency] artifact with taxa as labels (and visual)

 To run: Note that this script pulls files from 2 locations: the reference directory and the study-specific directory, and all input files have been generated with **pre-assigned** names from previous scripts.
 Therefore, running this (and subsequent) scripts will generally be as easy as specifying directories.
 Run command `sbatch 2_classify_Q2.sh <target directory> <reference directory>`.

-**2p5_visualTaxonomy_Q2.sh**

-**NOTE THAT AS OF MARCH 28 THE METADATA FILE PATH IS NOT OPERATIONAL AS SPECIFIED FOR UNKNOWN REASONS.
-THIS RUN WORKS AS A STANDALONE IN CML.**

-Create barplot(s) corresponding to newly created taxonomy.
-Think of this as step "2.5" that I chose to run in a separate script because step 2 takes a while.
-- input: `freqTable.qza` `taxonomy.qza` `meta.txt`
-- output: `taxa_barplot.qzv` visual artifact for viewing taxonomy data

-To run: `sbatch 2p5_visualTaxonomy_Q2.sh <target directory>`

 **3_importTree_filterFreq_Q2.sh**